-Ken Schwaber and Jeff Sutherland are considered parents of Scrum and they introduced it in 1996.
-Scrum term comes from Rugby as once teams are stuck in a maul and the game is restarted.
-It is a framework that helps in project management without specifying how to undertake, implement and test a design.
+Ken Schwaber and Jeff Sutherland are considered parents of Scrum, and they introduced it in 1996.
+Scrum term comes from Rugby as once teams are stuck in a maul, the game is restarted.
+It is a framework that helps project management without specifying how to undertake, implement, and test a design.
 Scrum is not a methodology.

-In a waterfall project is initiated by clients and project charter is given to a Project Manager.
-Project Manager hires individuals to plan, build, test, review and to deploy the product.
-All this is done in a sequential way.
+In a waterfall, the project is initiated by clients, and the project charter is given to a Project Manager.
+The project Manager hires individuals to plan, build, test, review, and deploy the product.
+All this is done sequentially.

-There is very less involvement of sponsor/client to review the product.
-Hence, you may end up with totally a wrong product that is not accepted by the client.
+There is very less involvement of the sponsor/client to review the product.
+Hence, you may end up with totally the wrong product that the client does not accept.

-Scrum on the other way do this in chunks.
-Here, the product owner is always engaged and before starting the next sprint feedback is taken by the product owner.
+Scrum, on the other way, does this in chunks.
+Here, the product owner is always engaged, and before starting the next sprint, feedback is taken by the product owner.

-See the below info-graph that is really a simple way to explain the key difference between waterfall & the scrum management.
+See the below info-graph, which is a simple way to explain the key difference between waterfall & scrum management.

 What is Sprint in Scrum?

-A sprint is a time-boxed and result oriented period.
+A sprint is a time-boxed and result-oriented period.
 Its duration varies from one two-four weeks.
 Every sprint must add some value and should be deliverable to the client.
-Once the client review it and comments are put ion product log and is used in the next sprint.
-Sprints are “pull” based system where teamwork in a cross-functional manner.
-This engagement of both parties helps for the easy final approval.
+Once the client reviews it and comments are put in the product log, they are used in the next sprint.
+Sprints are a “pull” based system where teamwork in a cross-functional manner.
+This engagement of both parties helps for easy final approval.

-Product backlog came from product owner included into sprint backlog and the sprint starts resulting into an incremental addition.
-This addition is sent to the product owner who reviews and accepts, rejects or make comments if any.
+Product backlog came from the product owner included in the sprint backlog, and the sprint starts resulting in an incremental addition.
+This addition is sent to the product owner who reviews and accepts, rejects, or makes comments, if any.

-The comments further included in a product backlog and again sprints are applied.
+The comments are further included in a product backlog, and again sprints are applied.
 A project can be completed in a few sprints but can go as many as required.

-Sprint is just a synonymous of iteration the only difference a sprint cannot go more than thirty days.
+Sprint is synonymous with iteration; the only difference is that a sprint cannot go more than thirty days.

 Who is a Scrum Master?

-Like we have a Project Manager in a traditional waterfall in the same way the person helping the things get done in a proper way and manage all the engagements is known as a scrum master.
+Like we have a Project Manager in a traditional waterfall in the same way, the person helping the things get done properly and managing all the engagements is known as a scrum master.
 He acts like a servant and a bridge between the product owner and the team.

 What are the Key Roles in Scrum Management?